thineeshamk/An-Advanced-Deep-Learning-Based-System-for-Face-Recognition/README.md

 3. `mobilenetv2_+_fine_tuned_(model_3).py`

 **Instructions:**
-- Open each notebook using Jupyter Notebook or JupyterLab.
+- Open each python files using Jupyter Notebook or JupyterLab.
-- Run all cells by clicking **"Run All"** or manually running them one by one.
 - Each notebook contains code to load data, train models, and display results.

+### 2. Run the Real-Time Attendance System (Optional)
+To test the real-time facial recognition attendance system using your webcam:
+1. `custom_cnn_(model_1)_.py`

 ## 📊 Results